Updated April 27, 2023

 Non-verbal communication is a must:

-When it comes to interviews non-verbal communication becomes very important.
+When it comes to interviews, non-verbal communication becomes very important.
 The employers take note of each and every gesture you make while interviewing.

-You have to present yourself as a confident and a competent employee who knows exactly what he is doing.
+You have to present yourself as a confident and competent employee who knows exactly what he is doing.

 Let your resume do the talking:

 Usually, your resume is the first thing you present to your employer.
 It is something that creates a first impression.
 Therefore, make sure your resume is specific in all respects.

 A resume is always brief, and it has a lot of things that can be elaborated by extrapolating a story you can tell.
 You have to work on developing this storytelling knack because, with some short stories, you can illustrate and support your claims better.

 With this technique, you should be able to answer a lot of ‘’hows’’ and ‘’whats,” and this is what gets your resume talking.
 And you can always spice up your resume by putting in a better and more organized piece of information regarding your expertise.